 Limits to the Authority of the University Senate.
 Both the University President and the Statutory Faculty Assembly (defined in the University of Oregon Constitution Section 2.3) may override legislation and resolutions approved by the University Senate according to procedures outlined in Sections 7.2 and 9 of the University of Oregon Constitution.

-Distinguished Service Awards and Honorary Doctorates.
-The University Senate through Senate Legislation has established criteria for the granting of Distinguished Service Awards and Honorary Doctorates.
-The University Senate President shall declare the Senate in Executive Session when considering nominees for either of these awards.
-All present during these deliberations shall refrain from making public the names of the nominees until the University has officially issued a public announcement.
+Distinguished Service Awards and Honorary Degrees.
+University policy establishes criteria for the granting of Distinguished Service Awards and Honorary Degrees.
+The Senate President shall declare the Senate in Executive Session when considering nominees for either of these awards.
+All present during these deliberations shall refrain from making public any information about these deliberations, including the names of the nominees and awardees.
+The Senate President may invite an appropriate individual or individuals to attend such an executive session to present information to the Senate regarding nominees for consideration.

-[NOTE: US16/17-17: Proposed Changes to Honorary Degree Policy, which was adopted on 4/26/17, ratified revisions to UO Policy 01.00.05 Granting of Honorary Degrees.
-This policy describes the criteria and process for awarding such degrees.
-It places authority to award honorary doctorates in the hands of the UO Board of Trustees and gives the UO President the authority to send nominations to the Board from a pool of recommended recipients developed and maintained by the Honorary Degrees and Distinguished Service Awards Committee of the University Senate.
-The policy also states that this committee will act in a “consultative fashion” with the UO President in selecting recipients of Distinguished Service Awards.”
-Only the Board of Trustees or the President has the authority to bestow Distinguished Service Awards.”]

 Modification of the Senate Bylaws.
-These bylaws may be amended by a two-thirds vote of those voting, a quorum being present.
+These bylaws may be amended by a two-thirds vote of Senators present at a meeting at which a quorum is present.
 Temporary alterations, such as allowing a visitor the right to the Senate floor, may be presented directly within a Senate meeting.
 Permanent modifications to these bylaws shall be proposed in the form of a formal motion and shall follow the procedures for motions as set forth in Article 3.7.

 ARTICLE 4: SENATE OFFICERS

 Senate President.
 The Senate President shall be the presiding officer of the Senate.
 The term of office for the Senate President shall be approximately one year, commencing at the end of the final Senate meeting in Spring Term and continuing through the end of the final Senate meeting in the subsequent Spring Term.
-The Senate President shall routinely consult with the Senate Vice President and immediate past Senate President on all issues facing the Senate.
+The Senate President shall routinely consult with the Senate Vice President and Senate Immediate-Past President on all issues facing the Senate.

 Procedure when the Senate Presidency becomes vacant midterm.
-If the office of the Senate President unexpectedly becomes vacant, the Vice President shall automatically assume the office of the President for the remainder of the term of office of the former President.
+If the office of the Senate President becomes vacant, the Vice President shall automatically assume the office of the President for the remainder of the term of office of the former President.
 A Vice President who assumes the Presidency in this manner retains the position of the President-Elect and thus shall be Senate President for an additional full year term as described in Article 4.2.2.

 Senate Vice President and President-Elect.
 The Senate Vice President and Senate President-Elect are two separate positions that are normally held by one person.
 The person elected Senate Vice President is automatically elected to the separate office of Senate President-Elect.